ayrtonnotrya/PyCT4319/README.md

 # PyCT4319

-Python program for reading the conductivity sensor 4319 from Aanderaa
+Python program for reading the conductivity sensor 4319 from Aanderaa.
+This program was written to integrate the CT4319 with an embedded computing module.

 <img src="CT4319.png" width="225" height="330">